-Assignment Extensions: Extensions on assignments will not be scheduled unless demonstrated illness, health, emergency, or major scheduling conflict with proof provided to the Instructor.
-An email/canvas conversation, following university procedures, is expected so that a arrangements can be made with all parties (instructor and student) in agreement.
+Assignment Extensions: Extensions on assignments will not be scheduled unless demonstrated illness, health, emergency, or major scheduling conflict with proof provided to the instructor.
+An email/canvas conversation, following university procedures, is expected so that arrangements can be made with all parties (instructor and student) in agreement.
 It is the student's responsibility to contact the instructor and inform them of the emergency or circumstance.
 E-mails/Canvas communications are strongly encouraged.

-- Late assignments/quizzes/exams without an excuse will be reduced 5% per day late. - All unexcused late work will not be accepted a week after the due date without agreement with the instructor. - Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edw/ugrad/current/regulations/info/attendance.aspx.
+- Late assignments/quizzes/exams without an excuse will be reduced 5% per day late. - All unexcused late work will not be accepted a week after the due date without agreement with the instructor. - Religious Holidays: A student should inform the faculty member of the religious observances of their faith that will conflict with class attendance, with tests or examinations, or with other class activities prior to the class or occurrence of that test or activity. - Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edw/ugrad/current/regulations/info/attendance.aspx.